Rohan9841/VirtualVideoPlayer/README.md

 # VirtualVideoPlayer

-This is a unty project for android app that allows user to play a video when a certain picture is displayed.
+This is a unity project for android devices that allows users to play a video when a certain picture is displayed.

 #Getting Started in Unity:
 1. Clone the repo